Teedex1/alx-frontend-javascript/README.md

-This is Alx-frontend javascript. excited lets goo
+This is Alx-frontend Javascript - Short Specializations. excited let's goo